-Get By Your Side, a guide to support and inform you through your journey with ovarian cancer.
-This resource is offered free of charge to women across Canada.
+By Your Side and Still By Your Side are guides support and inform you through your journey.
+These resources are offered free of charge across Canada.

 Walk for HER

 Join more than 35 communities nationwide for Ovarian Cancer Canada Walk of Hope, the largest, most powerful event of its kind in the country.

 Find out more about research studies and new findings related to ovarian cancer.